Deep combinatorial optimisation for optimal stopping time problems : application to swing options pricing

 One then needs to perform regression to compute the conditional expectations, see \cite{longstaff2001valuing} or \cite{bouchard2012monte}. \item Partial differential equation (PDE): a variational inequality derived from the Hamilton Jacobi Bellman equation is given by

 where $\mathcal{L}$ is the infinitesimal generator of $X$ \cite[Chapter 8, Section 3.3]{shreve04}.
-A numerical scheme can be applied to solve this PDE and find the option value. \item Reflected Backward Stochastic Differential Equation (BSDE): the value of the American option is the solution of the reflected BSDE (see \cite{el97}):
+A numerical scheme can be applied to solve this PDE and find the option value. \item Reflected Backward Stochastic Differential Equation (BSDE): the value of the American option is the solution of the reflected BSDE \cite{el97}:

-\cite{bouchard08} provides a numerical scheme to solve these equations. \end{itemize} These approaches generalise well for $l \geq 1$, see \cite{carmona08} for dynamic programming principle or \cite{bernhart12} for the BSDE method.
+\cite{bouchard08} provides a numerical scheme to solve these equations. \item Policy search: the decision rule or exercise region is parametrized by a vector and the parameters are usually optimised by Monte Carlo methods as in reinforcement learning \cite[Chapter 8, Section 2]{glasserman13}; \cite{andersen1999, garcia2003}.
+The algorithm proposed in this paper is strongly related to this class of method. \end{itemize} These approaches generalise well for $l \geq 1$, see \cite{carmona08} for dynamic programming principle or \cite{bernhart12} for the BSDE method.
 The non linear case where $f$ is of the form $\phi(\sum_{i=1}^l e^{-r \tau_i} g(X_{\tau_i}) {\bf 1}_{\tau_i \leq T})$ is studied by \cite{trabelsi13}.
-The method proposed in the latter paper can also be related to the parametric valuation of American options: a decision rule or the exercise region is represented by a vector of parameters to be optimised \cite[Chapter 8, Section 2]{glasserman13}.
-As in reinforcement learning, the estimation of optimal parameters is based on Monte Carlo simulations.
-This list of methods is not exhaustive and the reader can refer to \cite[Chapter 8]{glasserman13} for more details on numerical methods for American option pricing.
+We refer to \cite[Chapter 8]{glasserman13} for more exhaustive details on numerical methods for American option pricing.
 All these algorithms suffer from the curse of dimensionality: the number of underlying is hardly above 5.
-However energy companies portfolio may trade derivatives involving more that 4 commodities at one time (e.g. swing options indexed on C02, natural gas, electricity, volume, fuel) and traditional numerical methods hardly provide good solutions in a reasonable time.
+However energy companies portfolio may trade derivatives involving more that 4 commodities at one time (e.g. swing options indexed on C02, natural gas, electricity, volume, fuel) and traditional numerical methods hardly provide good solutions in a reasonable computing time.